code4romania/primajutor/README.md

 Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process
+    - cp .env.example .env (set variables)
+    - composer install
+    - php artisan migrate
+    - php artisan make:filament-user
+    - php artisan shield:install
-2. Software dependencies
+3. Software dependencies
-3. Latest releases
+4. Latest releases
-4. API references
+5. API references

 Describe and show how to build your code and run the tests.